Memphis mayor says he got confirmation National Guard would be deployed from Trump's TV comments

 A heavy presence of armed troops remains in many public spaces traveled by tourists and visitors, including Union Station and several metro rail platforms.

-Because Washington is a federal city, the guard is directly under the president’s command, making the situation somewhat different than in Memphis.
+Because Washington is a federal city, the guard is directly under the president’s command, making the situation somewhat different from in Memphis.

 Governors control their state’s guards; it is unclear whether Memphis could see out-of-state troops.